Mandiant (NASDAQ:MNDT) Releases Q1 2022 Earnings Guidance

 Mandiant (NASDAQ:MNDT) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $-0.150-$-0.130 for the period, compared to the Thomson Reuters consensus estimate of $-0.100.
 The company issued revenue guidance of $128 million-$131 million, compared to the consensus revenue estimate of $134.40 million.Mandiant also updated its FY 2022 guidance to $-0.380-$-0.360 EPS.

-A number of research analysts recently commented on the company.
-Colliers Securities restated a buy rating on shares of Mandiant in a research note on Friday, November 5th.
-Zacks Investment Research upgraded Mandiant from a hold rating to a strong-buy rating and set a $18.00 target price for the company in a research note on Thursday, January 20th.
-Morgan Stanley cut their target price on Mandiant from $19.00 to $16.00 and set an equal weight rating for the company in a research note on Thursday, January 27th.
-Barclays cut their target price on Mandiant from $20.00 to $17.00 and set an underweight rating for the company in a research note on Wednesday, January 19th.
-Finally, The Goldman Sachs Group started coverage on Mandiant in a research note on Tuesday, October 19th.
-They set a neutral rating for the company.
-One analyst has rated the stock with a sell rating, two have given a hold rating, one has given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $17.00.
+Several research firms have commented on MNDT.
+Barclays dropped their price objective on shares of Mandiant from $20.00 to $17.00 and set an underweight rating on the stock in a report on Wednesday, January 19th.
+Zacks Investment Research raised shares of Mandiant from a hold rating to a strong-buy rating and set a $18.00 price objective on the stock in a report on Thursday, January 20th.
+The Goldman Sachs Group began coverage on shares of Mandiant in a report on Tuesday, October 19th.
+They set a neutral rating on the stock.
+Morgan Stanley dropped their price objective on shares of Mandiant from $19.00 to $16.00 and set an equal weight rating on the stock in a report on Thursday, January 27th.
+Finally, Colliers Securities reaffirmed a buy rating on shares of Mandiant in a report on Friday, November 5th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus price target of $17.00.

 Mandiant, Inc operates as an intelligence-led security company.
 The firm engages in intelligence-based cybersecurity solutions that allow organizations to prepare for, prevent, respond to, and remediate cyber attacks.
 It operates through the following geographical segments: United States, EMEA, APAC, and Other.